Keith Ellison: Trump administration

 In 2017, Ellison said he was open to demands to start an impeachment process against President Donald Trump: "Donald Trump has already done a number of things which legitimately raise the question of impeachment."
 By the December 2019 impeachment of Donald Trump, Ellison was no longer serving in the House of Representatives.

 Human rights

-Ellison issued a statement on March 21, 2008, that criticized the Chinese government for its Tibet policy and for its relationship with Sudan's leaders "as they commit genocide on the citizens of Darfur."
+Ellison issued a statement on March 21, 2008, that criticized the Chinese government for its policy regarding Tibet and for its relationship with Sudan's leaders "as they commit genocide on the citizens of Darfur."
 Ellison was arrested along with seven other people including U.S. Representatives James McGovern, John Lewis, Donna Edwards, and Lynn Woolsey for civil disobedience in April 2009 when they spoke at the Sudanese Embassy in Washington, D.C., to protest that the president of Sudan, Omar al-Bashir, had asked international aid groups bringing food, health care and water, to leave Darfur.